Robbie Baldwin: Thunderbolts

-The Thunderbolts fight Baldwin's former New Warriors teammate and best friend Nova after having recently returned to Earth.
-After the fight, Baldwin confronts Nova at his home and urges to register with the Initiative.
+The Thunderbolts fight Baldwin's former New Warriors teammate and best friend Nova, who had recently returned to Earth.
+After the fight, Baldwin urges Nova to register with the Initiative.
 Seeing Baldwin in this state prompts Nova to return to space.

 Ultimately, Baldwin deserts the Thunderbolts, although they pursue him.
 Baldwin eludes them, and with Wolverine's help, he travels to Latveria to retrieve Nitro to stand trial for mass murder.
 During this adventure, Baldwin steals the ill-gotten fortune of Mendel Stromm, Norman's former employee and rival, after stealing information Osborn obtained on Stromm illegally via Osborn's position with the Thunderbolts.
 Baldwin confronts Doctor Doom as part of his quest.
 Doom eventually concedes the fight and relinquishes Nitro after realizing that defeating Baldwin would force him to tap into Latveria's secret nuclear power plants, potentially revealing their existence to the outside world.
 After secretly donating Stromm's fortune to charity for the rebuilding of Stamford, Baldwin arranges for a new Penance suit (with the same appearance but fewer spikes than the previous one) built after locking Nitro in the previous one.
 Nitro is imprisoned, but Robbie remains in the suit and returns to the Thunderbolts.

 During the Secret Invasion, the Thunderbolts are sent to protect Washington from the Skrulls.
 Shortly after, Moonstone drugs Penance and, in the capacity as a psychiatrist, declares Penance needs to be permanently committed to the nearest corrupt maximum security hospital found.